ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the application.
-This value is required.
+This value is *required*.

 `--argument`, `--arg`, `-a`
 :   Set arguments for the application.
 Specify one argument per `--argument` option; for example, `-a argA -a argB`.
-This value is optional.
+This value is *optional*.

 `--arguments-clear`, `--ac`
 :   Clear application arguments.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--cluster-local`, `--cl`
 :   Deploy the application with a private endpoint.
 The application has no exposure to external traffic.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--command`, `--cmd`, `-c`
 :   Set commands for the application.
 Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
-This value is optional.
+This value is *optional*.

 `--commands-clear`, `--cc`
 :   Clear application commands.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--concurrency`, `--cn`
 :   The maximum number of requests that can be processed concurrently per instance.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--concurrency-target`, `--ct`
 :   The threshold of concurrent requests per instance at which one or more additional instances are created.
 Use this value to scale up instances based on concurrent number of requests.
 If `--concurrency-target` is not specified, this option defaults to the value of the `--concurrency` option.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--cpu`
 :   The amount of CPU set for the instance of the application.
 For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--env`, `-e`
 :   Set environment variables in the application.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` option; for example, `--env envA=A --env envB=B`.
-This value is optional.
+This value is *optional*.

 `--env-from-configmap`, `--env-cm`
 :   Set environment variables in the application from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables after the application is updated.
-This value is optional.
+This value is *optional*.

 `--env-from-configmap-rm`, `--env-cm-rm`
 :   Remove environment variable references to full configmaps by using the configmap name.
 To remove individual key references to configmaps, use the `--env-rm` option.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 `--env-from-secret`, `--env-sec`
 :   Set environment variables in the application from the key-value pairs that are stored in this secret.
 To reference the full secret, specify the name of the secret.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `password` in a secret that is named `secretName`, use the value `secretName:password`.
 To add environment variables for all keys in a secret that is named `secretName`, use the value `secretName`.
 Keys that are added to a secret with a full reference display as environment variables after the application is updated.
-This value is optional.
+This value is *optional*.

 `--env-from-secret-rm`, `--env-sec-rm`
 :   Remove environment variable references to full secrets by using the secret name.
 To remove individual key references to secrets, use the `--env-rm` option.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 `--env-rm`
 :   Remove environment variable references to the key of a key-value pair in a configmap or secret.
 To remove individual key references and literal values, specify the name of the key.
 This option can be specified multiple times.
-This value is optional.
+This value is *optional*.

 `--ephemeral-storage`, `--es`
 :   The amount of ephemeral storage to set for the instance of the application.
 Use `M` for megabytes or `G` for gigabytes.
-This value is optional.
+This value is *optional*.

 `--force`, `-f`
 :   Do not verify the existence of specified configmap and secret references.
 Configmap references are specified with the `--env-from-configmap` or `--mount-configmap` options.
 Secret references are specified with the `--env-from-secret`, `--mount-secret` or `--registry-secret` options.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--image`, `-i`
 :   The name of the image that is used for this application.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
-This value is optional.
+This value is *optional*.

 `--max-scale`, `--max`, `--maxscale`
 :   The maximum number of instances that can be used for this application.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--memory`, `-m`
 :   The amount of memory set for the instance of the application.
 Use `M` for megabytes or `G` for gigabytes.
 For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
-This value is optional.
+This value is *optional*.

 `--min-scale`, `--min`, `--minscale`
 :   The minimum number of instances that can be used for this application.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--mount-configmap`, `--mount-cm`
 :   Add the contents of a configmap to the file system of your application container by providing a mount directory and the name of a configmap, with the format `MOUNT_DIRECTORY=CONFIGMAP_NAME`.
 Each mounted configmap must use a unique mount directory.
 For each key-value pair in the configmap, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-configmap` option; for example, `--mount-configmap /etc/config-a=config-a --mount-configmap /etc/config-b=config-b`.
-This value is optional.
+This value is *optional*.

 `--mount-rm`
 :   Remove the contents of a configmap or secret from the file system of your application container by specifying the directory where the configmap or secret is mounted.
 Specify one mount directory per `--mount-rm` option; for example, `--mount-rm /etc/configmap-a --mount-rm /etc/secret-b`.
-This value is optional.
+This value is *optional*.

 `--mount-secret`, `--mount-sec`
 :   Add the contents of a secret to the file system of your application container by providing a mount directory and the name of a secret, with the format `MOUNT_DIRECTORY=SECRET_NAME`.
 Each mounted secret must use a unique mount directory.
 For each key-value pair in the secret, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-secret` option; for example, `--mount-secret /etc/secret-a=secret--a --mount-secret /etc/secret-b=secret-b`.
-This value is optional.
+This value is *optional*.

 `--no-cluster-local`, `--ncl`
 :   Deploy the application with a public endpoint.
 The application has exposure to external traffic.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--no-wait`, `--nw`
 :   Update the application and do not wait for the application to be ready.
 If you specify the `no-wait` option, the application update begins and does not wait.
 Use the `app get` command to check the application status.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, `jsonpath-as-json=JSONPATH_EXPRESSION`, and `url`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--port`, `-p`
 :   The port where the application listens.
 The format is `[NAME:]PORT`, where `[NAME:]` is optional.
 If `[NAME:]` is specified, valid values are `h2c`, or `http1`.
 When `[NAME:]` is not specified or is `http1`, the port uses HTTP/1.1.
 When `[NAME:]` is `h2c`, the port uses unencrypted HTTP/2.
 By default, {{site.data.keyword.codeengineshort}} assumes apps listen for incoming connections on port `8080`.
 If your application needs to listen on a port other than port `8080`, use `--port` to specify the port.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--registry-secret`, `--rs`
 :   The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
-This value is optional.
+This value is *optional*.

 `--registry-secret-clear`, `--rsc`
 :   Clear the image registry access secret.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--request-timeout`, `--rt`, `--timeout`, `-t`
 :   The amount of time in seconds that can pass before requests made to the application must succeed or fail.
-This value is optional.
+This value is *optional*.
 The default value is `0`.

 `--rn`, `--revision-name`
 :   The name of the revision.
 Use a name that is unique within the application.